ianmaclarty/amulet/doc/conf.md

 `orientation` can be `"portrait"`, `"landscape"`, `"any"` or `"hybrid"` (portrait on iPhone, but landscape on iPad).

-`ios_cert_identity` is the code that appears in parenthesis in your certificate name (e.g. if you certificate name in Key Access is "iPhone Distribution: Your Name (XXXX123456)", then this value should be `"XXXX123456"`.
+`ios_dev_cert_identity` and `ios_appstore_cert_identity` is the code that appears in parenthesis in your certificate name (e.g. if you certificate name in Key Access is "iPhone Distribution: Your Name (XXXX123456)", then this value should be `"XXXX123456"`.

+`ios_code_sign_identity` is the part that comes before the colon in your distribution certificate name.
+Typically this is either `"iPhone Distribution"` or `"Apple Distribution"`.
+(Use the Keychain Access application in Utilities to view your certificates.)

 `ios_dev_prov_profile_name` and `ios_dist_prov_profile_name` are the names
 of your installed development and distribution provisioning profiles respectively.